WEC-Sim/WEC-Sim/docs/user/code_structure.rst

 to prevent motion in a given DOF.
 At a high level, the constraint class interacts with the rest of WEC-Sim as shown in the diagram below.
-Constraint objects largely interact with other blocks through Simscape connections that pass resistive forces to other bodies, constraints, ptos, etc.
+Constraint objects largely interact with other blocks through Simscape connections that pass resistive forces to other bodies, constraints, PTOs, etc.

 .. figure:: /_static/images/code_structure/constraint_diagram.PNG
    :width: 750pt